Understanding High Heart Rate Treatment: A Guide for Seniors

 • Lifestyle changes

-• Advanced treatments like catheter ablation or cardioversion
+• or cardioversion

 Start at the center with tachycardia, then follow the branches to explore its types, implications, and management strategies.
 Each branch represents a key aspect of understanding and managing high heart rate.